Dustin Keller: Pre-draft

 Keller was nothing short of electrifying at the 2008 NFL Combine.
 He placed first in four out of the seven events and second in two of the seven.
 This performance dramatically improved his draft position.

 New York Jets

-Keller was drafted by the New York Jets 30th overall in the 2008 NFL Draft.
+Keller was selected by the New York Jets in the first round with the 30th overall pick in the 2008 NFL draft.
 On July 18, 2008, he signed a 5-year 12 million dollar contract with the Jets.
 Keller was slowly phased into the offense alongside the veteran quarterback Brett Favre.
 Keller finished a strong rookie season with 48 receptions, 535 yards and 3 touchdowns.

 In his second season, 2009, Keller finished with 2 touchdowns and 522 yards on 45 receptions.

 Keller led the Jets in receptions (55) in 2010.
 In 2011, he again led the Jets in receptions (65) for 815 yards and 5 touchdowns.

 After not missing a game or a practice in his first four years in the NFL, a pulled groin and high ankle sprain hindered Keller's production in the 2012 regular season, limiting him to 28 receptions for 317 yards and two touchdowns in only 8 games.